lhbikos/ReCenterPsychStats/docs/03-Preliminaries.md

 ## Homeworked Example

 [Screencast Link]()

+For more information about the data used in this homeworked example, please refer to the description and codebook located at the end of the [introduction](ReCintro).

 Preliminary analyses often consist of means, standard deviations, and correlations.
 These can be helpful in determining whether or not data are normally distribution.
 Correlations and pairs.panels also assess the relatedness of the variables.

-*If you wanted to use this example and dataset as a basis for a homework assignment, you could (a) select a different course (i.e., Multivariate or Psychometrics) and/or (b) different variables.*
+If you wanted to use this example and dataset as a basis for a homework assignment, you could (a) select a different course (i.e., Multivariate or Psychometrics) and/or (b) different variables.

 ### Working the Problem with R and R Packages